top of page

 And finding gentle ways to feel more at home in yourself.

-At Wild Women Hawai'i retreats, this kind of body-based awareness is woven in quietly.
+This kind of body-based awareness is woven in quietly here.

-It’s part of how we begin our mornings, how we breathe, how we slow down and reconnect.
+It’s part of how we begin our gatherings, how we slow down and reconnect.

 The pace is slow.